 Graphite rods are lightweight and extremely sensitive to strikes.
 It is also easier to recover your lure and this small diameter blank is capable to absorb any fighting fish backlash.
 The rod is excellent for some of the saltwater game fish.
-Be sure to avoid frequent impact to your boat or other obstacles when fishing with this blank, because It will weaken structural integrity thus becomes prone to break at the point of impact.
+Be sure to avoid frequent impact on your boat or other obstacles when fishing with this blank, because It will weaken structural integrity thus becomes prone to break at the point of impact.

-- Carbon Fiber: It is also known as Graphite fiber, because, carbon fiber rods are more refined and reinforced version of graphite.
+- Carbon Fiber: It is also known as Graphite fiber, because, carbon fiber rods are a more refined and reinforced version of graphite.
 Along with several advantages, it constitutes high stiffness, strength, lightweight, chemical resistant and extreme temperature tolerant with lower thermal expansion, which is absolutely perfect for saltwater angling.
 The only downside of this rod is the higher cost.

 - Modern composite: In thermoplastic materials, curve self-reinforced composite is a new idea that links the space between essential plastics and conventional fiber reinforced materials.
 The material is mentioned as being “self-reinforced because It incorporates high-performance thermoplastic fibers in a pattern of precisely the identical material.
 It is 100% polypropylene but more rigid and powerful, nearly 5 times than regular PP.